Classic Glacier Express

 - Hotel accommodations for 8 nights

-- 15 meals including a farewell dinner in Brig
+- 15 meals, including a farewell dinner in Brig

 - Visit to Spiez Castle

-- Exclusive meeting point at our dedicated Departure Office in St Pancras
+- Dedicated Departure Office in St Pancras

 - Services of a professional Tour Manager